9. Uncertainty in Transformations#

 the \(k\sigma, k \in \mathbb{R}\) intervals of a 1D Gaussian distribution.

-However, for transformations are also interactions between rotation and
+However, for transformations there are also interactions between rotation and

 translation components so that an ellipsoid is not an appropriate